25 Tips You Need to Know When Asking for a Salary Increase -Unlocking Your Earning Potential

 Follow the recommendations, suggestions from Linkedin and fill up the incomplete sections to up your score

-How to Write your Resume
+How to Write your Perfect Resume

 “Your resume certainly plays a big part if you’re starting your job search.
 Think of your resume as a potential marketing tool to sell yourself”.